Plan Your Perfect Summer Travel Capsule Wardrobe

 This post contains affiliate links.
 That means I receive a small commission if you make a purchase after clicking the link at no extra cost to you.

-BTW, if you’re looking for a great suitcase for travel, I would recommend the Away Medium or the Delsey Chatelet if you prefer hard side luggage, and the TravelPro Maxlite 5 if you prefer soft side.
-And make sure to roll each item and use packing cubes to store the pieces you choose to bring on your summer travels.
+BTW, if you’re looking for a great suitcase for travel, I would recommend the Away Medium or the Delsey Chatelet for hard side luggage, and the TravelPro Maxlite 5 if you prefer soft side.
+The Away suitcase is the trendiest, the Chatelet is the prettiest, and the Maxlite 5 is by far the most practical.

 Summer Travel Capsule Wardrobe Items

 You’ll be sweaty, you’ll be sticky and you’ll be walking 25,000 steps a day.
 A brami that has built-in-bra support is ideal, but I have struggled to find many that do this.
 Free People makes bramis with high-quality material though, so you should feel supported throughout the day while sightseeing in any one of these styles.
 And please share in the comments if you know of a black brami with built-in bra pads!